Trekking Uganda – 16 years in the making

 Whatever preconceptions you may have of seeing a shoebill up close and in the wild, forget them.
 If you’re fortunate enough to find one (many people travel from across the globe without any luck) you’re hit by an overwhelming sense that this is a distinctly prehistoric creature.
 An animal that has laid claim to the slowly disappearing environment it lives and breeds in far before we humans imposed.
 It’s this dichotomy of awe and compassion that makes the moment you see a shoebill one that will be with you forever.

 After ticking off the shoebills, we headed north to the Masindi District.
 It’s a long drive from Entebbe, and even on a Sunday, the Kampala traffic can be a bumper-to-bumper nightmare.
-But once you break through the city and hit the road, you get to take in the ever-changing landscape and spend time with your guides, learning more about the people and the country.
+But once you break through the city and hit the road, you get to take in the ever-changing landscape and spend time with your guides, learning more about the people of Uganda.

 The mighty Murchison Falls

 The Masindi district is home to two of Uganda’s biggest attractions, Murchison Falls and the Murchison Falls National Park.
-Undoubtedly this is the main reason most visit the district, but it’s also a wonderful place to see how many northern Ugandans make a living.
+Undoubtedly this is the main reason most visit the district, but it’s also a wonderful place to see how the locals earn a living.

 The area in and around the Murchison Falls National Park has plenty of accommodation, and staying on the banks of the River Nile is the way to go.
 A word of warning though – hippos often roam through the camps when they come out to feed at night.